verify360/restaurant-saas/README.md

 - **For Customers:**

-  - **Home Page:**Footer is dynamic for all different cities.
+  - **Home Page:** Footer is dynamic for all different cities.

     ![Getting Started](./UIs/home.png)

-  - **Login/Signup:** Login/Signup with Firebase authentication and authorization | Footer is dynamic for all cities.
+  - **Login/Signup:** Login/Signup with Firebase authentication and authorization.

     ![Getting Started](./UIs/login.png)